PatrickEvan071/SplitWave/README.md

 # SplitWave

 SplitWave is a high-performance, local AI-powered stem separation and desktop audio mixing application built with **Tauri**, **React**, and **Python (Demucs)**.
 It allows musicians to isolate audio tracks (vocals, drums, bass, guitar, piano, and other instruments) from local audio files, manipulate them in real-time with professional digital audio workstation (DAW) features, and export custom mixdowns.
+What motivated me to create this was the fact that existing stem separation tools like Moises and LALAL.ai required a subscription to fully function.
+Furthermore, as a musician myself, having access to tools like this has been a massive quality-of-life improvement for my own musical workflow.

 ---